leoniebolt/6D_pose_estimation/README.md

 # DISCLAIMER
 I got help from a collegue, since many things did not work with me.

-Therefore, they may be many logic similiarities.
+Therefore, they may be some logic similiarities.

 Also the .ply files are from them, since it did not work with mine, but with theirs.
 I could, unfortunately not resolve this issue.